If you can’t control your bladder, is it controlling you?

 Are restless nights due to frequent bathroom trips disrupting your life?
 Do you feel like you can’t enjoy time away from home?
 You can’t control it, and you can’t ignore it.
-It’s that “gotta go” feeling that causes a frequent and urgent need to empty your bladder, even when it’s not full.
+It’s that “gotta go” feeling that causes a frequent and urgent need to empty your bladder, even when it’s not full.7

-Types of bladder leaks
+Types of incontinence

 - Stress urinary incontinence: Involuntary leaks due to physical activities such as coughing, laughing, or sneezing that increase pressure on your bladder.